-The laser contains five super-pulsed 905 nm diodes (200 nsec pulse duration) each with the ability to put out 200 mW average power, plus four 660 nm diodes each with the ability to put out 100 mW power.
+The Theralase® TLC-2000 CLT laser head we used contained five superpulsed 905 nm diodes (200 nsec pulse duration) each with the ability to put out 200 mW average power, plus four 660 nm diodes each with the ability to put out 100 mW power. (see figure 1.)
 Patients were treated on a MWF schedule (i.e. three times) over a five-day period.
 Six areas were treated for three minutes each, four areas on the pre-frontal cortex and two areas on the mid-brain.
 Power settings were 100 mW for each of the 905 nm diodes and 75 mW for the 660 nm diodes.
-The energy delivered per site was 144 J, and the total energy delivered over six sites was 864 J (Figure 3).
+The energy delivered per site was 144 J, and the total energy delivered over six sites was 864 J. The patient was put in a supine position and protective eyewear was worn.
+No discomfort was reported by any patient.
+Moderate cases were given the Mini Mental State Exam, but advanced cases did not have the ability to respond.